exploratory-io/book/user-defined-plugin.md

 #### function (required)

-`function` holds R function name that the plugin calls to get a data.
+`function` holds R function name that the plugin calls to get data.
 The R function must return data frame as output.
 In this example, you'll call `riem_measures` from riem package.

 #### rSourceFile (required)

-`rSourceFile` holds a name of R script file that the plugin depends.
+`rSourceFile` holds the name of R script file that the plugin depends.
 Let's use `plugin.r` for this example.

 #### hasQueryField (optional)